-The first thing to do is to change the uncategorized category to something relevant to the content of the site or business (“Shopping” for a clothing retailer).
+The first thing to do is to change the Uncategorized category to something relevant to the content of the site or business (“Shopping” for a clothing retailer).

 Control Post Excerpt Content

-Easy Custom Auto Excerpt plugin allow users to set preordained rules and guidelines for excerpts: how long they can be, which punctuation or word they should end at, what the Read More link should say, etc.
+Easy Custom Auto Excerpt plugin allows users to set preordained rules and guidelines for excerpts: how long they can be, which punctuation or word they should end at, what the Read More link should say, etc.

 Create Tweetable Quotes

 The most important part of your site is your content, not the design, it’s how you communicating through content to your site visitors.
 You need to get your content on to social media, you can do that with having social media buttons on your front page or what I like is to urge readers to share your content by adding tweetable quotes within the posts.
 A great plugin that I use is Better Click to Tweet.

 Related post promotions are always a great way of keeping website visitors engaged, but it can take time to find the right ones, manually hyperlink to those posts, or custom-code pages to include excerpts of them.
 You can either build it in as part of the theme or you can get a plugin I recommend Jetpack by WordPress.